 When maintenance tasks are completed, maintenance personnel should immediately wash their hands with soap and water or use an alcohol-based hand sanitizer.

 Water Systems

-The building water distribution system and all outlets shall be flushed for at least 10 minutes before buildings are reoccupied.
+The building water distribution system and all outlets shall be flushed for at least 10 minutes before buildings are reoccupied after any closure of more than two weeks (10 school/workdays).

 Bubblers/Drinking Fountains